getpatchwork/patchwork/docs/upgrading.md

 backing up your database, but it might also be a good idea to backup your environment in case you encounter issues during the upgrade process.

-While patchwork won't explicity prevent it, it's generally wise to avoid upgrades spanning multiple releases in one go.
+While Patchwork won't explicity prevent it, it's generally wise to avoid upgrades spanning multiple releases in one go.
 An iterative upgrade approach will provide an easier, if slower, upgrade process.

 ## Identify Changed Scripts, Requirements, etc.

-The `UPGRADING` document provides a comprehensive listing of all backwards-incompatible changes that occur between releases of patchwork.
+The `UPGRADING` document provides a comprehensive listing of all backwards-incompatible changes that occur between releases of Patchwork.
 Examples of such changes include:

 * Moved/removed scripts and files